composer/composer/doc/05-repositories.md

 this distinction does not matter when you are using composer, it's quite important when you want to change it.

-In addition to the name and the version, there is useful data.
+In addition to the name and the version, there is useful metadata.
 The information most relevant for installation is the source definition, which describes where to get the package contents.
 The package data points to the contents of the package.
 And there are two options here: dist and source.